cisco/mindmeld/docs/source/blueprints/food_ordering.rst

   During active development, it's helpful to increase the :doc:`Workbench logging level <../userguide/getting_started>` to better understand what's happening behind the scenes.
 All code snippets here assume that logging level has been set to verbose.

-You should see an out-of-the-box cross validation accuracy of around 98% for the :doc:`Intent Classifier <../userguide/intent_classification>` and about 92% for the :doc:`Entity Recognizer <../userguide/entity_recognition>`.
+You should see a cross validation accuracy of around 98% for the :doc:`Intent Classifier <../userguide/intent_classification>` and about 92% for the :doc:`Entity Recognizer <../userguide/entity_recognition>`.
 To see how the trained NLP pipeline performs on a test query, use the :keyword:`process()` method.

 .. code:: python